saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 ## Why Pi

+The key thing that Pi seems to do better than other frameworks is simply customisation.
 Pi treats everything as an extension: tools are TypeScript plugins, agents are Markdown files with YAML frontmatter, skills are just `SKILL.md` files in a directory.
 Want to add a new tool?
 Drop a plugin in `extensions/`.
 Want to change how reading works?
 Edit